-As a new personal trainer, no doubt you will be bright-eyed and eager to please everyone.
+As a new personal trainer, you will undoubtedly be bright-eyed and eager to please everyone.

 That means, for every client you get, you will devise a unique individual training plan to help them to reach their goals.

-Fast forward a few years and the chances are you might come across clients with similar fitness goals as well as assessment data to others you have trained before.
+Fast forward a few years, and the chances are you might come across clients with similar fitness goals and assessment data to others you have trained before.

 It’s very easy in situations like this to try to cut corners and use workout plans that you have devised for others.

-And you might do so because you are so busy that you just don’t seem to have the time to draw up their own workout program.
+And you might do so because you are so busy that you don’t have time to draw up your own workout program.

 But don’t do it.

-Each of your clients pays you a fee for your undivided attention and that’s not only during the time you take them through a workout session.
+Each client pays you a fee for your undivided attention, not only when you take them through a workout session.

 It includes taking the time to devise the perfect workout for every individual.

-Another bad habit to avoid is not carrying out assessment tests properly.
+Another bad habit of avoiding is not carrying out assessment tests properly.